• Skip to primary navigation

 It's not a sophisticated side dish, but it's good enough to keep your meal light - nothing too heavy on your stomach.

-Another good thing is you can prepare this side dish within minutes only.
+Another good thing is you can prepare this side dish within minutes only - for more quick fruit-forward options, try peach salsa side ideas for bright flavors.

 Now, you have the slightly spicy flavors and bright colors of cilantro, tomatoes, hot peppers, and garlic, yet you can also customize the recipe.